sengelha/streaming-percentiles/README.md

 for near-real time use cases.

 The library supports the following languages:

 - C++
 - JavaScript

-Here is a list of streaming percentile algorithms implemented by this library:
+The library implements the following streaming percentile algorithms:

 - [Greenwald-Khanna](doc/methodology/GK01.pdf)
 - [Cormode-Korn-Muthukrishnan-Srivastava](doc/methodology/CKMS05.pdf) for high-biased, low-biased, uniform, and targeted quantiles